 Students need to be challenged in order to grow.

 Our Highly Capable (Hi-Cap) program offerings are geared toward pushing those students in elementary and middle school who demonstrate exceptional potential and are in need of advanced learning opportunities.
 Our programs include offerings available in each of our schools as well as through a magnet elementary program.

 Students continue in the Building-Based and QUEST Hi-Cap programs unless withdrawn or exited.

-- Fall Application Window (For Kindergartners & New RSD Students): CLOSED FOR 2020-21 SCHOOL
+Fall Referral window (For Kindergartners & New RSD Students): closed

 About Highly Capable Programming

 Elementary school-based Hi-Cap programs for kindergarten through Grade 5 are designed to meet the needs of students who have exceptional ability by offering challenging and enriching learning experiences.
 This is provided through advanced content, interaction with intellectual peers and projects and activities that create a need for advanced organization and study skills.
 Teaching strategies emphasize problem-solving, critical thinking, creativity, and the development of research skills.

 QUEST Program (Grades 3-5)